 Energy Performance Certificate

 If you are a landlord that wants to let out a property, it is required that you have an Energy Performance Certificate (EPC).
 An EPC is important because it tells your tenants the estimated energy use, carbon dioxide emissions, lighting, heating and hot water per year, along with the potential annual costs for each.

 EPC’s also include measures for improving the energy efficiency rating, tell you how much these will cost to install and how much they will save you per year.
 EPC isn’t legally required for each room of the property but it is required for the building itself.
 So get in contact with us today, to book your EPC.

 If you are a landlord, you need to make sure there are fire alarms in your properties and they are working to standard.
 This is a legal requirement.
 The Scottish Government has produced revised statutory guidance on the requirements for smoke alarms.
 A copy of the revised statutory guidance is available on the PRHP website by visiting http://www.prhpscotland.gov.uk/prhp/137.html

 However, the main points relative to smoke detectors are as follows.

 The revised Domestic Technical Handbook guidance states there should be at least:

-- One functioning smoke alarm in every room which is frequently used by the occupants for general daytime living purposes
+- One functioning smoke alarm in every room frequently used by the occupants for general daytime living purposes.

 To find out more about fire alarm’s visit our smoke & CO Alarms page or get in contact with us today and book your fire alarm installation.